NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 4/Aslynn.md

     desc: "`pf2:2` (curse,emotion,fear,mental,occult) Aslynn gazes upon a creature, afflicting it with intense distress and a gnawing sense of impending doom; the creature must attempt a DC 28 Will check save.
 Since this effect isn't visual, the creature doesn't need to be able to see Aslynn to be affected.\n* * *\n\n**Critical Success** The target is unaffected and is temporarily immune to Aslynn's gaze for 1 day.\n\n**Success** The target is [[Conditions/Frightened|Frightened 1]].\n\n**Failure** The target is frightened 1 and [[Conditions/Slowed|Slowed 1]] for 1 round.\n\n**Critical Failure** The target is [[Conditions/Frightened|Frightened 2]] and slowed 1 for 1 minute."

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,occult,polymorph) Aslynn can takes on the specific appearance of any Medium female humanoid or any Large or smaller cat who she has seen and whose appearance she remembers.
-This doesn't change her Speed or her attack and damage bonuses with her Strikes but might change the damage type her Strikes deal (typically to bludgeoning).\n\n* * *\n"
+This doesn't change her Speed or her attack and damage bonuses with her Strikes but might change the damage type her Strikes deal (typically to bludgeoning).\n* * *\n\nThe monster changes its shape indefinitely.
+It can use this action again to return to its natural shape or adopt a new shape.
+Unless otherwise noted, a monster cannot use Change Shape to appear as a specific individual.
+Using Change Shape counts as creating a disguise for the [[Actions/Impersonate|Impersonate]] use of Deception.
+The monster's transformation automatically defeats Perception DCs to determine whether the creature is a member of the ancestry or creature type into which it transformed, and it gains a +4 status bonus to its Deception DC to prevent others from seeing through its disguise.
+Change Shape abilities specify what shapes the monster can adopt.
+The monster doesn't gain any special abilities of the new shape, only its physical form.
+For example, in each shape, it replaces its normal Speeds and Strikes, and might potentially change its senses or size.
+Any changes are listed in its stat block."

   - name: "Dream Theft"
     desc: "`pf2:3` (incapacitation,mental,occult) Aslynn can trap a dreaming mind in her siphoning heartstone.
 She can force the dreaming creature into a lucid body and enter its dreamscape (DC 25 Will check save negates).
 There, if the creature's lucid body would be killed, she can trap the creature's dreaming mind within her siphoning heartstone, causing the creature's body to remain in a mindless coma indefinitely."